 Karel Dujardin (aka Karel Du Jardin; Carel Dujardin; Carel du Jardin; Bokkebaart) (1626–1678)

-State ii (of ii) with the addition of the plate number (“22”) at lower right corner.
+State ii (of iii) with the addition of the plate number.

-If you are interested in purchasing this subtle masterwork of landscape etching from the Dutch Golden Age, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this extraordinarily beautiful etching with its plunging view to what I see as an Italianate villa (forgive me if I am wrong about this), please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold